parth-practice/Rxjs-Operator/README.md

       Operator: mergeAll (FLATTENING)
        merge a list of observable
        mergeAll(1) will produce result same as concateAll, it will emit observable in a order

+    ** Grouping Observables **

+      Operator: groupBy
+       group the values into array of observables for each value
+        call function with the value as parameter the result is used as the group id each group works as an observable